godmodelabs/dexter/README.md

 The example branch uses [Mustache] to show one of many possible and easy solutions.

-### Responsive JavaScript
+### States
-One of the key features of DX is the native integration of [Simple State Manager] in our view loader and router for true responsive JavaScript execution defined by states.
+One of the key features of DX is the native integration of [Simple State Manager] for responsive JavaScript execution and seamless template and stylesheet replacement.

+States are defined by the minimum page width of the user window.
+You can target, for example, mobile, tablet and desktop clients or differentiate between screen orientations.

 ```javascript
 // file: /configs/states.conf.js